 Scientifically, there is no way to determine why dogs consume grass.

 Is Eating Grass Normal Dog Behavior?

-Your dog could be selectively seeking out grass for nutritional components they’re not getting in their diet and this is nothing to be concerned about.
+Your dog could be selectively seeking out the grass for nutritional components they’re not getting in their diet, and this is nothing to be concerned about.

-As long as your well-fed and well-cared for dog isn’t spending an inordinate amount of time throwing up, and your grass isn’t treated with toxins such as pesticides, herbicides or chemicals there is no need to worry or prevent your dog from eating grass.
+As long as your well-fed and well-cared for dog isn’t spending an excessive amount of time throwing up, and your grass isn’t treated with toxins such as pesticides, herbicides, or chemicals there is no need to worry or prevent your dog from eating grass.